 The first time I visited the site it was closed for the filming of The Current War starring Benedict Cumberbatch as Thomas Edison; which felt very relevant.
 The next time I travelled down (only 2 hours drive from Edinburgh!)
 I was able to explore the House and Estate in depth and was absolutely blown away by the beautiful environment and the stories.

 There are a number of components to the electrical stories of Cragside and Lord Armstrong.
 After research and consideration, I decided to divide the material into three stories.
 One would be about understanding the electrical lamps in the library – the famous lamps built by Lord Armstrong, using bulbs just invented by his friend Joseph Swan.
-This involved a hands-on exploration basic electrical circuits and bulbs as well as creating working models of the copper lamps.
+This involved a hands-on exploration of basic electrical circuits and bulbs as well as creating working models of the copper lamps.

 The second story was the generation of electricity.
 How electricity was and is generated and how Armstrong generated power in the late 1800s.
 His forward-thinking ideas about fossil fuels vs. Renewables, and what the future looks like for electricity generation in the UK.